keymetrics/doc-pm2/en/runtime/guide/startup-hook.md

 Copy and paste in the CLI the ouput of this command to set up your startup hook.

- With NVM, the `pm2` path change when updating nodejs.
+ With NVM, the `pm2` path change when updating Node.js.
 You need to run the `startup` command after every update.
 {: .warn}

  You can customize the service name via the `--service-name <name>` option ([#3213](https://github.com/Unitech/pm2/pull/3213))